Teaching and Mentoring in Biochemistry & Molecular Biology

-When you join the Chemistry Department at Otterbein, you will get to know faculty mentors who will become some of your best cheerleaders and sounding boards, and will help you get out of your comfort zone to help you develop professionally and personally.
+The relationships you develop with faculty who help you grow into a better version of yourself is one way Otterbein is a smarter way to learn.
+When you join the Biochemistry and Molecular Biology Program at Otterbein, you will get to know faculty mentors who will become some of your best cheerleaders and sounding boards and will help you get out of your comfort zone to develop professionally and personally.

 In small-sized classes, you will learn from faculty who have developed innovative curricula, from studying chemical structures through x-ray crystallography and cheminformatics with Dr. Dean Johnston, to discovering the intersections between chemistry and art with Drs.
 Joan Esson & Carrie Hayes, to learning from faculty like Dr. John Tansey, who has written a biochemistry textbook.

 Starting your first year on campus, you can work in research labs with faculty, learning to apply what you learn in the classroom to a new setting – whether that be in traditional chemistry research or curricular development.

 We are alongside you as you grow professionally, seek out internships and travel to national meetings to present the results of your research or travel the world.

 This feeling of belonging in a community of people was new to me but having the capability to communicate with fellow peers in scientific language was beyond exciting.
 I have never felt more prepared and more supported for my future until meeting my chemistry teachers at Otterbein.

 Chemistry B.S. major